great-expectations/great_expectations/docs/how_to_guides/creating_and_editing_expectations/how_to_create_custom_expectations.rst

 Most of the core Great Expectations expectations are built using expectation decorators, and using decorators on existing logic can make bringing custom integrations into your pipeline tests easy.

+.. warning:: This doc has been partially migrated from old documentation.
+It's potentially helpful, but may be incomplete, incorrect, or confusing.

 ****************************************
 Using Expectation Decorators
 ****************************************